wilkox/deidentifyr/README.md

-**Please note:** this package is new and hasn’t yet been extensively tested.
+**IMPORTANT MESSAGE:** this package is new and hasn’t yet been extensively tested.
 Use due diligence when handling sensitive or confidential data.

 # Installation